Haritha-2324/EDA_Task_19Aug/README.md

 Choosing the proper features from the dataset for the prediction by it's various entries from rows and columns.
 Drop the unnecessary features and save the existing dataset.

+# Data Normalization & Scaling

+Identified numerical columns in the dataset.
+Applied 'MinMaxScaler' to normalize values between 0 and 1.
+Saved the pre-processed dataset file